Skip to main content

 These are the self-pay prices for each ADHD video appointment type:

-Can I do these ADHD appointments in person?
+Can I do my ADHD intake appointments in person?

-While the ADHD care at Circle Medical is primarily conducted over video, please check your state-specific requirements, as some states require in-person appointments to remain compliant with state regulations.
+Although ADHD care at Circle Medical is primarily conducted over video, please check your state-specific requirements- some states require in-person appointments to remain compliant with state regulations.

 Why can’t I see the ADHD follow-up appointment type?

-You will only see this appointment type once you’re an established ADHD patient.
+You will only see this appointment type once you’ve completed the ADHD diagnostic process and are an established ADHD patient.

 How do I book an ADHD follow-up appointment?